oponyx/40HzGen/README.md

+# Warning!!!
+This device will flash the light!
+Don't use it near individuals with epilepsy!
+# The research has not been tested and has not been proven to work on humans!!

 # 40HzGen
 An ESP8266 based device used to drive a 40Hz (programmable) flashing led light for non invasive Alzheimer Gamma Light Therapy.